beginning of content

 How is mpox diagnosed?

-Your healthcare professional can diagnose you with mpox by collecting some fluid from the blisters or the scabs of your rash.
-Your sample will be sent to a laboratory and tested for mpox.
-You should isolate at home until your doctor notifies you of your results.
+Your healthcare professional can diagnose you with mpox by collecting a swab of your rash or throat, or other areas depending on your symptoms.
+Your sample will be sent to a laboratory and tested.
+You should isolate at home until you get your result.

 How is mpox treated?